 match_sampling_rate

-MatchSamplingRate(reference_feature_name, feature_interpolation_map, fill_strategy='both_ways')
+MatchSamplingRate(reference_feature_name, feature_interpolation_map=None, fill_strategy='both_ways')

 Bases: Transform